Updated July 10, 2023

 This fraud is committed by people who utilize their power or authority to steal money from lenders.
 They are not interested in real estate property or dealing with it.
 These fraudsters are usually industry insiders like mortgage brokers, bank officials, etc.

 2. Fraud for Housing

 This is a more common type of mortgage fraud where the borrowers deliberately conceal or misrepresent information, such as income, assets, etc., to get mortgage loans based on misstated data.
 For instance, a borrower may lure an appraiser into manipulating the appraised value of their property to get a higher value of loan sanction.

 Mortgage Fraud Schemes

-There are many mortgage fraud schemes, and some of the most common types are mentioned below.
+There are many mortgage fraud schemes, some of the most common types are as follows.

 1. Property Flipping

 In this type of fraud, a property is purchased at a value below its market price and immediately sold for profit.
 In most cases, it is done with the help of a corrupt appraiser who manipulates the property value.